Red, theory; black, fact

 are individually connected by powerful multiple synapses.
 If the inhibition

-serves to curtail a burst of action potentials triggered by a mossy-fiber
+serves to curtail a burst of action potentials in the deep-nucleus neuron triggered by a mossy-fiber

 collateral, then the number of action potentials in the burst could be